tamagui/tamagui/next.md

    - (size = height of button, 1 = smallest button, 10 = largest, 4 = natural, 6 = typical largest, 2 = typical smallest)
   - TODO bug backgroundStrong on dark in light / not variabl
   - make webpack plugin that does stuff from next-plugin and sandbox webpack etc
-  - compile styled() to just css classes
   - fix light mode inverse when using prefers
-  - Switch on native
   - https://github.com/tamagui/tamagui/issues/53
   - VisuallyHidden/display: none working with space
   - // TODO shouldn't need tag="span" if buttoninbutton context works - test + in prod